Far Cry 6: Plot

-Far Cry 6 takes place in 2021 in Yara, a fictional Caribbean island nation inspired by Cuba and ruled by the dictator Antón Castillo (Giancarlo Esposito).
-A 1967 guerrilla revolution that toppled the presidency of his father led to Yara's isolation from the rest of the world.
-Since then, the country's economy has approached the brink of collapse.
-In 2014, Antón is elected president and oversees the creation of Viviro, a new cancer treatment developed from Yara's tobacco, promising it will make the economy stable.
-Seven years after being elected, Antón announces a draft "lottery" to conscript citizens as farmers in the tobacco fields.
+Far Cry 6 takes place in 2021 in Yara, a fictional Caribbean island nation inspired by Cuba ruled by the dictator Antón Castillo (Giancarlo Esposito).
+In 1967, a guerrilla revolution topples the regime of Antón's father, leading to Yara's isolation from the rest of the world.
+Following the nation's collapse, Antón becomes a political prisoner.
+In 2019, Antón is elected president and oversees the creation of Viviro, a new cancer treatment developed from Yara's tobacco, promising it will stabilize the nation's economy.
+Two years later, Antón announces a draft "lottery" to conscript citizens as farmers in the tobacco fields.
 Antón has a 13-year-old son, Diego (Anthony Gonzalez), whom he grooms to be his successor.

-In the capital Esperanza, as Yara's armed forces round up citizens for the draft, Dani prepares to escape to Miami in the United States via fishing boat, alongside friends Lita Torres and Alejo Ruiz.
+In the capital Esperanza, as Yara's armed forces round up citizens for the draft, Dani Rojas prepares to escape to the American city of Miami via fishing boat, alongside friends Lita Torres and Alejo Ruiz.
 Alejo is shot and killed after provoking troops in the street, while Dani and Lita flee to the awaiting boat filled with other refugees and escape.
 However, Antón stops the boat and reveals that Diego was attempting to flee with them.
 After retrieving Diego, he orders the boat sunk by gunfire.
 Dani survives the commotion and wakes up with a mortally wounded Lita on an island's beach, far away from Esperanza.
 As Lita dies, she urges Dani to look for the nearby Clara Garcia, leader of the guerilla movement Libertad.
-Upon arrival, Clara tells Dani to invite ex-spymaster and weapon maker Juan Cortez back into Libertad, disrupt the production of Viviro tobacco in the island, and clear the blockade trapping the guerrillas in the region.
-Once Dani fulfills all the tasks, Clara gifts Dani a boat to flee Yara.
+Upon arrival, Clara tells Dani to invite ex-spymaster and weapon maker Juan Cortez back into Libertad, disrupt the Fuerzas Nacionales de Defensa (FND) forces on the island, and clear the blockade trapping the guerrillas in the region.
+Once Dani fulfills all the tasks, Clara gives Dani a boat to flee Yara.
 If Dani does not leave, Clara gives the order to aid anti-Castillo forces throughout Yara's three major regions—Madrugada, Valle de Oro, and El Este—and convince them to help Libertad oust Antón.